EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Levels of Testing.md

 - **Alpha/Beta testing**
   - Alpha: initial round of Acceptance Testing, usually User Acceptance Testing.
 Typically internal people are used
   - Beta: limited release to specific end-users for testing, not limited to internal employees
+- **Useability Testing**
+  - testing the accessibility features of an application to determine the ease of use offered by the service

 # Testing Techniques Revisited
 - Positive / negative